 Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
 Based on onsite reviews and the ground water under the direct influence data the well integrity was rated generally satisfactory or good, with no visible problems existing during the visit.
-Ground Water Under the Direct Influence of surface water testing has not been completed because all water is treated to the specifications for surface water.
+The State has determined that five of these wells are NOT GWUDI or Ground Water Under the Direct Influence of surface water.
+Wells 01, 1, 2, 6, and 7 were the ones declared.
+It is uncertain how these numbers compare to the letters used in the source water assessment.
+At least one of the wells in regular use has not been classified.
+If well construction data, particularly cased interval and grouting is provided, the overall susceptibility could possibly be lowered from high to moderate.